TRANSCRIPTION OF THE ANSWERS

 2/ I knew that Auschwitz is in Poland, not far from the German border.

 6/ History relates facts and is built on statistics and an external analysis of the past.
 Memory comes from testimonies and takes us inside what past generations have experienced.
-History interests us, Memory touches us.
+History interests us, memory touches us.
 That is why we cannot mix the two.

 7/ But representations about Auschwitz have changed little since we started working on the concentration camp system.
-What has changed is the role we have on memory, and the more we move forward in this work, the more I find that some people, wanting too much from memory, are killing it.
+What has changed is the role we have on memory, and the more we advance in this work, the more I find that some people, wanting too much from memory, are killing it.

-2/ Yes, in Poland.
+Yes, in Poland.

 4/ About one million victims.

-8/ The entrance to the camp, what the prisoners first saw before being locked up in the camps, the main entrance of Auschwitz, the gas chambers, the dormitories, the infirmary with the office of the d
+8/ The entrance to the camp, what the prisoners first saw before being locked up in the camps: the main entrance of Auschwitz, the gas chambers, the dormitories, the infirmary with the office of the d

 2/ I knew it was in an Eastern European country, but not exactly where.

-3/ For me, concentration camps represented the place where deportees were placed to perform forced labor and extermination camps, the place from which one never returned, the "death camps".
+3/ For me, concentration camps represented the place where the deportees were placed to perform forced labor and extermination camps, the place from which one never returned, the "death camps".

 Future generations will not have the privilege of learning and hearing from real witnesses.